Edward FitzGerald (poet): Life

-Edward FitzGerald was born Edward Purcell at Bredfield House in Bredfield, some two miles north of Woodbridge, Suffolk, England, in 1809.
-In 1818, his father, John Purcell, assumed the name and arms of his wife's family, the FitzGeralds.
+Edward FitzGerald was born into an Irish family as Edward Purcell at Bredfield House in Bredfield, some two miles north of Woodbridge, Suffolk, England, in 1809.
+In 1818, his Irish father, John Purcell, assumed the name and arms of his wife's family, the FitzGeralds of County Waterford.
 His elder brother John used the surname Purcell-Fitzgerald from 1858.

 The change of family name occurred shortly after FitzGerald's mother inherited a second fortune.
 She had previously inherited over half a million pounds from an aunt, but in 1818, her father died and left her considerably more than that.
 The FitzGeralds were one of the wealthiest families in England.
 Edward FitzGerald later commented that all of his relatives were mad; further, that he was insane as well, but was at least aware of the fact.

 In 1816, the family moved to France, and lived in St Germain as well as Paris, but in 1818, after the death of his maternal grandfather, the family had to return to England.
 In 1821, Edward was sent to King Edward VI School, Bury St Edmunds.
 In 1826, he went on to Trinity College, Cambridge.
 He became acquainted with William Makepeace Thackeray and William Hepworth Thompson.
 Though he had many friends who were members of the Cambridge Apostles, most notably Alfred Tennyson, FitzGerald himself was never offered an invitation to this famous group.
 In 1830, FitzGerald left for Paris, but in 1831 was living in a farmhouse on the battlefield of Naseby.